Riders are continuously looking to bond with their majestic horses. One of the main things…

 - Drowsiness – When used in high doses, CBD can cause drowsiness and lightheadedness.

-How Much CBD Should I Give My Horse for Colic?
+How Much CBD Should I Give My Horse?

 While there are currently no standard dosing guidelines for CBD, there are recommended dosages that you can use to start off treatment for your horse: